 Landowners who do not want roadside spraying should review the No Spray options below

-Visit the above link regularly to review locations on County and township roads where spraying has been completed.
+Visit the above link regularly to review locations on County roads where spraying has been completed.

 Adopt A Road

 Aprogram where groups (minimum 3 individuals) can enter into an agreement with Lanark County to complete various vegetation management activities.